 Who Pays for Stewardship Ontario’s Programs?

 Stewardship Ontario collects fees from Industry Stewards—the companies that are the brand owners, first importers or franchisors of the products and packaging materials that end up in curbside Blue Boxes or that are classified as household hazardous or special waste.
 These fees help to fund the costs of collecting, transporting, recycling and safely disposing of waste across the province.
 Stewards share responsibility for the Blue Box Program with municipal government.
 Stewards are fully responsible for the Orange Drop program, which in 2012 cost $44.5 million to operate.

 What Makes Stewardship Ontario Accountable?

 Stewardship Ontario operates the Blue Box and Orange Drop Programs under the authority of the The Waste-Free Ontario Act, 2016.
 The organization receives no funding from government or taxpayers.
 Stewardship Ontario is designated in legislation as an “Industry Funding Organization” in order to make it clear that it is the responsibility of industry to fund stewardship programs for various wastes.
 Stewardship Ontario is accountable to the Resource Productivity and Recovery Authority, an oversight, compliance, and enforcement organization.
 An annual report provides detailed performance results along with an audited financial statement for public review.
 Learn More

 Part of Canadian Stewardship Services Alliance Inc. (CSSA)

 Stewardship Ontario is part of Canadian Stewardship Services Alliance Inc.’s.
 (CSSA) family of recycling organizations.
-CSSA is a national, non-profit steward founded and owned organization established to harmonize packaging and printed paper stewardship programs across the country, providing consumers with better recycling options and stewards a seamless way to meet their stewardship obligations under a single administrative umbrella.
+CSSA is a national, not-for-profit steward founded and owned organization established to harmonize packaging and printed paper stewardship programs across the country, providing consumers with better recycling options and stewards a seamless way to meet their stewardship obligations under a single administrative umbrella.
 For more information visit: www.cssalliance.ca.